hl7au/au-fhir-childhealth/pages/_includes/intro.md

 ## Introduction

-**Child Digital Health Record (CDHR)**, intends to capture child’s valuable health and development information digitally instead of hard-copy baby books.
+**Child Digital Health Record (CDHR)**,intends to capture child’s valuable health and development information digitally instead of hard-copy baby books.
 This would enable the easy and secure access of the child's health records by the parents and health-care providers when and where it is needed.

 At this stage, the National Children’s Digital Health Collaborative is not making changes to existing processes,or what is recorded in local systems,